ColinWu0403/ColinWu0403/README.md

 # 💫 About Me:
 🎓 Hello!
 I'm currently a Junior at Purdue University majoring in Computer Science.<br><br>💡My journey in Computer Science started with creating games with Scratch and building small projects with Raspberry PI.
 I also did FIRST Robotics and Arduino during high school.<br><br>🖥️ I have expertise in programming with Java, C, C++, C#, Python, JavaScript, and PHP.
 For front-end, I have experience creating applications with React and React Native and designing websites with HTML, CSS, JavaScript, and TypeScript.
 For back-end, I've created projects in Django, Rust, and .NET.
 I am also familiar with databases with MySQL and CI/CD with Docker.<br><br>🤖 Software Engineering, Computer Engineering, Artificial Intelligence, and Data Science are areas that interest me.
 However, I'm open to exploring the latest trends and seeking to deepen my knowledge!<br>

-### My involvements:
-🔭 I’m currently working on Artikulate, a video-editing and content-generation platform where users can use generative AI for story creation or web scrape real articles, resulting in fully edited videos with text-to-speech audio and captions. <br><br>👯 I’m looking to collaborate on interesting projects that could use my expertise.<br><br>🌱 I’m currently learning more about Python, Rust, .NET, and Docker.
-I am also taking CS373 - Data Mining and Machine Learning and CS381 - Introduction to the Analysis of Algorithms this semester.<br><br>💬 Ask me about anything, I'm always happy to help!<br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/colinwu0403)
 [![codespaces](https://custom-icon-badges.herokuapp.com/badge/Website-0a00ba?style=for-the-badge&logo=codespaces&logoColor=white)](https://colinwu.me/)